 Figure 5.
-Otter trawl CPUE by season for all target species and non-target species sampled in segment 1 of the Missouri River during 2006 (Top Panel) and 2007 (Bottom Panel).
-Target species are indicated by the bracket below the X-axis.
+Otter trawl CPUE by season for all target species and non-target species sampled in segment 1 of the Missouri River during sturgeon (Top Panel) and fish community season (Bottom Panel) from 2006 through 2009.
+Target species are indicated by bracket on X-axis.